 The reason for this is that as many as 1 – 2% of women will have a pregnancy which develops in one of the fallopian tubes.
 This is known as an ectopic pregnancy and it is a very serious complication if it is not diagnosed and treated early.
 An ectopic pregnancy will eventually become too large and will rupture the tube, causing pain and internal bleeding.
 Hospital treatment must be provided immediately in these cases.

 Neither a medical nor a surgical abortion should be performed until the doctor has ruled out the possibility of an ectopic pregnancy.
 This is done by performing an ultrasound scan at the clinic which can detect pregnancies within your uterus from 5 to 6 weeks after your last period.

-A medical abortion is particularly dangerous when performed without verifying that a normal intra-uterine pregnancy exists because the bleeding and cramping which occur as a part of the medical abortion process would mask the symptoms of an ectopic pregnancy, leading to a delay in seeking emergency treatment.
+A medical abortion is particularly dangerous when performed without verifying that an intra-uterine pregnancy exists because the bleeding and cramping which occur as a part of the medical abortion process would mask the symptoms of an ectopic pregnancy, leading to a delay in seeking emergency treatment.

 In order to reduce any uncertainty, it is advisable to aim to schedule your appointment for approximately 6 weeks after the first day of your last period.
 If you have a 28 day menstrual cycle and your period is two weeks late, this would make you approximately 6 weeks pregnant.

 If you are unsure of the date of your last period, your GP might choose to perform a blood test.
-If your pregnancy hormone (BHCG) levels are above 1700, you would normally be OK to attend the clinic for a termination.
+If your pregnancy hormone (BHCG) levels are above 1700, you would normally be OK to attend the clinic for a termination, either surgical or medical.